 In 1613 CPU-seconds on a SPARCstation-10 with retention of clause (15257), OTTER completed a proof of length 680 and level 78; the level of McCune's proof is 89.
-(The two levels are given to provide yet one more measure of the difference between the two proofs; level will not be cited for the remaining experiments, but it is given in Table 1.)
 Five of its steps result from applying copy to an input clause, followed either by flip to interchange arguments or by demodulation, and one step results from back demodulating an input clause with another input clause.
 (This added information is given in the event that one wishes to measure proof length beginning with the first use of paramodulation.
-For the remainder of this article, the figures for proof length will be taken from an OTTER run; the program counts steps of the cited types in its computation.)
+For the remainder of this technical report, the figures for proof length will be taken from an OTTER run; the program counts steps of the cited types in its computation.)